-Seventy-nine (79) cowbirds were removed in 2022, including 50 males, 25 females, and 4 juveniles (Table 1, Table 2).
-The male: female capture ratio was 2.0:1.
-The first adult cowbirds were captured on 2 April in Trap 2 (one male); the first juvenile cowbird was captured on 20 June in Trap 2 (one juvenile).
+Eighty-eight (88) cowbirds were removed in 2024, including 50 males, 36 females, and 2 juveniles (Table 1, Table 2).
+The male: female capture ratio was 1.39:1.
+The first adult cowbirds were captured on 10 April in Trap 1 (one female); the first juvenile cowbird was captured on 26 June in Trap 2 (one juvenile).
 As is typical, most of the adult cowbirds were captured as they traveled through or dispersed into the study area early in the season.
-Most of the adults were captured in weeks 1-6 (1 April - 12 May): 39/50 males (78%) and 23/25 females (92%).
-Most of the juvenile cowbirds were captured in week 12 (17-23 June): 3/4 (75%).
+Most of the adult cowbirds were captured in weeks 2-10: 44/50 males (88%) and 36/36 females (100%).
+The 2 juvenile cowbirds were captured on 26 June and 11 July.
 No banded cowbirds or other banded birds were captured.
 (Figure 5).

-Both trap sites performed well and should be utilized again in 2023: Trap 1 removed 4 males, 7 females, 3 juvenile and Trap 2 removed 46 males, 18 females, 1 juvenile.
+Both trap sites performed well and should be utilized again in 2025: Trap 1 removed 4 males, 5 females, 0 juveniles and Trap 2 removed 46 males, 31 females, 2 juveniles.
 Trap 2 was located next to a horse stable which served as a cowbird foraging area.

-In addition to cowbirds, 317 non-target birds of four species were captured, of which all were released unharmed (Table 3).
+In addition to cowbirds, 931 non-target birds of four species were captured, of which all but 1 released unharmed (Table 3).
 The total includes the multiple capture, release, and recapture of a smaller number of individuals.
 No sensitive or endangered, threatened, or candidate non-target species were captured.
 No decoy or non-target birds died due to lack of food or water, or because of unclean conditions.
-Exotic species captured included European starlings.

-The traps were not vandalized in 2022 and the traps were not closed during the season.
-The traps were operational for 216 (2 traps x 108 days) of the 212 (2 traps x 106 days) contracted trap days (102%).
+The traps were not vandalized in 2024 and the traps were not closed during the season.
+The traps were operational for 212 (2 traps x 106 days) of the 212 contracted trap days (100%).